 All components involved in these steps are:

-- Battery: The source of 12 V that is used for the various electrical components.
-It acts as the primary power source to run the accessories such as light, fan, etc. and cranks up the starter mechanism to start the engine.
-The 12 V is stepped up to provide the high voltage for spark generation as well.
+1. Battery: The source of 12 V that is used for the various electrical components.
+It acts as the primary power source to run the accessories such as light, fan, etc., and cranks up the starter mechanism to start the engine.
+The 12 V is stepped up to provide a high voltage for spark generation.

-- Solenoid: An electromagnetic switch that establishes a connection between the battery and starting motor.
-As soon as the key’s signal is received, the magnet becomes active due to current flow.
-It creates contact between the motor and battery, and the motor becomes operative.
+2. Solenoid: An electromagnetic switch that connects the battery and starting motor.
+The magnet becomes active due to current flow when receiving the key’s signal.
+It creates contact between the engine and the battery, and the motor becomes operative.

-- Starter Motor: It is the motor that turns the flywheel of the engine.
+3. Starter Motor: The motor turns the flywheel of the engine.
 It allows the air and fuel to enter the chamber and is compressed until the spark occurs and the machine becomes operative.
 Till this moment, the starter motor keeps cranking the engine.

-- Magneto: This is a high voltage passing coil that takes the ignition coil’s energy.
+4. Magneto: This high-voltage passing coil takes the ignition coil’s energy.
 It also shuts the engine off when needed.

-- Ground: The connection responsible for a good potential difference resulting in proper working of these electrical systems.
+5. Ground: The connection responsible for an excellent potential difference results in these electrical systems properly working.

-- Part 1: Put the key to “OFF”; this allows the contact between magneto and ground.
+1. Part 1: Put the key to “OFF”; this allows contact between the magneto and the ground.
 Using DMM, touch the ground terminal and Magneto terminal.
 A beep sound indicates the switch has passed test 1.

-- Part 2: Put the key to the “RUN” position; this will be checked by connecting the probes of DMM to the battery and Light terminal.
+2. Part 2: Put the key in the “RUN” position; this will be checked by connecting the DMM probes to the battery and light terminal.
 If a beep sound is heard, Test 2 is cleared.

-- Part 3: Connect the DMM terminal using small alligator clips to the battery and solenoid terminal.
-Turn the key as you turn it to start the lawnmower.
-If a beep sound is produced, the ignition switch is working fine and has passed all tests.
+3. Part 3: Connect the DMM terminal using small alligator clips to the battery and solenoid terminal.
+Turn the key as you turn it to start the Craftsman riding mower.
+If a beep sound is produced, the ignition switch works fine and has passed all tests.
+Now, you can wire a new ignition switch for your Craftsman riding mower.

 How to wire a lawn mower ignition switch: Step-by-step Guide